abi-widiarta/three.js-gsap/README.md

 Demo : https://threejs-gsap-build.vercel.app/

+Note :

-Note : If you don't see the 3D model, it may still in process of downloading, in about a minute it should appear
+- If you don't see the 3D model, it may still in process of downloading, in about a minute it should appear
+- Planning to add preloader in the future